nrfconnect/sdk-nrfxlib/zboss/doc/zboss_configuration.rst

 |list_outro|

-The ZBOSS production library version is enabled by default with the :option:`CONFIG_ZIGBEE_LIBRARY_PRODUCTION` KConfig option.
+The ZBOSS production library version is enabled by default with the :option:`CONFIG_ZIGBEE_LIBRARY_PRODUCTION` Kconfig option.
+The production libraries support only the nRF52840 and nRF52833.

 ZBOSS development libraries
 ***************************